- ABOUT US

 In addition, she says, “The teachers were incredible.
 Even the ones who had become teachers only out of necessity had such passion and energy.”

-It was de la Garza’s doctorate experience that ultimately led her to School for International Training and the International Honors Programs.
+It was de la Garza’s doctorate experience that ultimately led her to School for International Training and the International Honors Program.
 “One of my friends from my doctorate program was working at SIT.
 He told me all about this amazing program that took students all over the world.
 “It was my dream job.
 I did my undergrad in comparative studies, and as half Mexican, half Costa Rican, I’ve always compared things.
 If I could go back to college and do a program, it’s the sort of program I’d want to do.”
 For two years, she served as program director of IHP’s Social Innovation program, which takes students to San Francisco, Uganda, India, and Brazil, until her appointment in summer 2018 to the position of associate dean.

 Throughout her career, de la Garza has remained focused on working toward positive change and using her training and position as a means to accomplishing that work.
 Part of what keeps her grounded is some advice from her father, who migrated from Mexico to the United States at 13 and later served in the U.S. military during the Korean War: “In life, you’ll eat black beans [a staple of Costa Rica] and caviar.
 Enjoy the caviar, but enjoy the black beans more.”